wishy78/DevOps-Course-Bank-API/README.md

 This is a standalone exercise to practice writing tests and engaging in Test Driven Development (TDD).
 Clone this repository and then open the resulting `DevOps-Course-Bank-API` folder in VSCode.
 Open it as the project folder - don't open a parent folder and then browse down to the repository folder, otherwise subsequent instructions here will not work.

+Read through this file to get the project running and then follow the instructions in [during_the_workshop.md](./during_the_workshop.md) for the exercise instructions.

 ## Setup

 This project requires Python 3.7 and uses Poetry for Python to handle dependencies.
 Follow the instructions